-- It will help you engage with others more effectively and get along better with your colleagues.
+- You will engage with others more effectively and get along better with your colleagues.

 - You will get support more easily for your initiatives.

-- It will highlight you as a role model (positive attitude is a magnet).
+- You will become a better role model as positive attitude is a magnet.

-- It will inspire others around you to shift toward the positive.
+- You will inspire others around you to shift toward the positive.

-- It will help you see possibility where others only see problems.
+- You will see possibility where others only see problems.

-- It will help you see your achievements and accomplishments rather than focusing on your failures.
+- You will see your achievements and accomplishments rather than focusing on your failures.

-- It will help you manage stress at work more efficiently.
+- You will manage stress at work more efficiently.

-- It will help you become more resilient and bounce back faster.
+- You will become more resilient and bounce back faster.

 The good news is if you think you’re not that optimistic, positive thinking skills can be learned!